 The Truth About Forever fittingly comes right after This Lullaby.
 These are the first two novels that don’t deal outright with a teen issues since her 1996 novel That Summer.
 I think this is during a time when we realized YA literature didn’t have to be about teaching teens something, it could just be a story.

 The Truth About Forever is a mix of everything that one can expect from a Dessen novel; summer settings, quirky characters, humor, inspiration and a few life lessons.
 If you want to start reading a Dessen novel I would suggest this one first.

-Side Note : I'm not sure why the cover has beads on it.
-Is that a Wishbone charm ? .
-I also wonder why the other cover had a flower on it.
+Side Note : I’m not sure why the new cover has beads on it.
+Is that a Wishbone charm ?
+I also wonder why the cover I read had a flower on it.
 The new cover from Dreamland would suit it so much better.

 - The Truth About Forever takes place in Lakeview, NC

 - Lorna McPhail from That Summer appears on the news.